 file nr.
 384.2580.MC

 Also known as Nicolao Stertebeker.
 Date of birth unknown.
-Place of birth disputed (Rotenburg, Wismar or the village of Termunten in shire Fivelgo part of the region Ommelanden).
-Leader of the so-called Likedelers and Vitalienbrüder, pirates meaning ‘those who share equally’.
-Allegedly committed huge-scale piracy first at the East Sea and Baltic Sea and later at the North Sea and Wadden Sea, with their base in Mariënhafe in region Ostfriesland, Germany.
+Place of birth disputed: Rotenburg, Wismar or Termunten.
+The latter village located in Sealand Fivelgo, part of the current region Ommelanden of province Groningen.
+Leader of the so-called Likedelers and Vitalienbrüder pirates, meaning ‘those who share equally’.
+Allegedly committed huge-scale piracy first at the Baltic Sea and later at the North Sea and Wadden Sea, with their base in Mariënhafe in region Ostfriesland, Germany.
 Read more about this pirate and so-called freedom fighter It all began with piracy, and in Yet another wayward archipelago.

 Ygo Gales Galema

 file nr.
 570.7632.VV

 Exact date of birth unknown.
 Frisian nobleman, also known as the Forest Viking or, among his opponents, as the Forest Swine, referring to his brutal fighting methods.
 Born in the port town of Workum in Sealand Westergo, modern province Friesland in the Netherlands.
 Allegedly a warlord of the Vetkopers ‘fat buyers’ faction during the civil war in Frisia, and allegedly responsible for committing and ordering crimes against civilians.